heyMP/elmsln_webcomponents_example/README.md

 ## Directions

 - Add your web component to the `elements` folder
-- Add your new component object to the array of imported elements in the `_eberly_webcomponents_custom_elements` function
+- Add your new component object to the array of imported elements in the `_elmsln_webcomponents_example_custom_elements` function
 - Symlink your new component folder into the `elements` folder in ELMSLN core located at `core/webcomponents/elements`